Jeong-SeongHoon/movie-api-viewer/README.md

-# football-api-viewer
+# movie-api-viewer
-This is a football information site using football api.
+This is a movie information site using movie api.